aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ## Clean-up

-In case you used the local deployment, once you are done with testing the new feature that was deployed locally, run the following commands to clean-up the environment:
+If you used local deployment and finished testing the new feature, run the following commands to clean up the environment:
 ```
-# destroy stage to target account (make it match your stack name)
+# Destroy stage to target account (make it match your stack name)
-cdk --app ./cdk.out/assembly-dev destroy —all --profile <your_aws_profile_for_the_target_account>
+cdk --app ./cdk.out/assembly-dev destroy --all --profile <your_aws_profile_for_the_target_account>
 ```
 ## Troubleshooting